afifosh/buddyboss-extended-addons/readme.txt

 == 🚀 Forum Extended Features ==

+• Allow users to unsubscribe to a specific forum card.
-• Allow users to remove all their subscription in forum subscriptions page.
+• Allow users to remove all their subscription in /forums/subscriptions page.

 == 🚀 Group Extended Features ==